-Subsequent events have been evaluated through April 28, 2017, which is the date the consolidated financial statements were available to be issued.
+Subsequent events have been evaluated through January 17, 2018, which is the date the consolidated financial statements were available to be issued.
+There were no events that met the criteria for recognition or disclosure in the consolidated financial statements.

 2. NET ASSETS